 Advanced genetic tests are pivotal for diagnosing Ewing Sarcoma.
 The most significant is the detection of a specific chromosomal translocation (t(11;22)(q24;q12)) found in the majority of Ewing Sarcoma cases.
 This involves testing the tumor's DNA for changes that are typical of Ewing Sarcoma.

 Accurate diagnosis through these advanced diagnostic and genetic tests can significantly influence the treatment plan and prognosis for Ewing Sarcoma patients.
-It's essential for patients to undergo these tests in specialized centers with expertise in treating this rare cancer.
+Patients need to undergo these tests in specialized centers with expertise in treating this rare cancer.

 Ewing Sarcoma is a type of cancer that typically affects the bones or the soft tissue around bones.
 Understanding the stages of Ewing Sarcoma is essential for determining the appropriate treatment plan and predicting the outcome.
 Here is a breakdown of the stages of this disease, explained in simple terms for better understanding.